Job Title: Schoolyards Teacher/Environmental Educator

-Schoolyards teachers bring Common Grounds outdoor education work to schools in the New Haven area.
-They work at schools, either during the school day or afterschool.
+Schoolyards Teachers bring Common Ground’s outdoor education work to schools in the New Haven area, during the school day or afterschool.
 Schoolyards teachers design their own curriculum based on the schoolyard space, the seasons, the needs of the school, and the interests of the children.
-Teachers provide content based learning about science, nature, and the environment as well as facilitate and create opportunities for adventure based play.
+They provide content based learning about science, nature, and the environment as well as facilitate and create opportunities for adventure based play.
 Schoolyards classes are conducted almost entirely outdoors in all weather, with indoor spaces used only in severe weather.

 Program information is on our website, and pictures are on Instagram (@CommonGroundSchoolyards).
 Applicants should review available information, as Schoolyards is a unique teaching opportunity that is amazing for the right applicant and is different from many traditional environmental education programs.

-We will also have opportunities for part time or seasonal full time work in SUMMER CAMP from June – August 2022 and may have additional opportunities with NatureYear and/or other outdoor education programs for children.
+We may also have opportunities for part time or seasonal full time work in Summer Camp (June – August 2022) and during the school year with NatureYear and other outdoor education programs for children.